sogaiu/janet-editor-elf/doc/emacs.md

 * Ensure a janet-mode is installed and configured.

-* For indentation to work appropriately, a buffer should not contain any tab characters.

-  One way to remove existing tabs is to use the `untabify` command after selecting buffer content that contains tabs.

-  One way to prevent additional tabs from being inserted is to utilize `indent-tabs-mode`, e.g.  I have `(setq-default indent-tabs-mode nil)` in my `.emacs` equaivalent.
+* Configure emacs to prevent tabs from being used for indentation in janet buffers.
+I do this by putting `(setq-default indent-tabs-mode nil)` in my `.emacs` equaivalent.

 * Clone this repository.